microsoft/coe-starter-kit/coe-cli/docs/help/aa4am/branch.md

 ## AA4AM Advanced Maker Solution Branch

 The ALM Accelerator for Advanced Makers (AA4AM) branch command allows Advanced Makers to create a branch in the source code repository to store and build a Power Platform solution.
+To run the branch command the repository that is being branched mys exist and be initialized with an initial commit

 The process will
 1. Create a source code git branch